Reader: Frequently Asked Questions

 When saving a Filtered View, if you input an emoji as the first character of the saved name, this emoji will be used as a de facto icon in the left sidebar of the Reader app.

-How can I see how my items are in a saved filtered view?
+Can I see how many items are in a filtered view?

-You can optionally enable a "count badge" for any saved Filter View that will appear on top of the icon in the left sidebar.
-You can toggle on the count bar by click the down chevron next to the saved Filtered View's name in the top header.
+You can enable a "count badge" for any saved Filtered View.
+The badge will appear on top of the icon in the left sidebar.
+You can toggle on the count bar by clicking the down arrow next to the view's name in the top header.

 How do I use filtered views?